pwallhead/roms_fabm/README.txt

 FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */ FABM_INITIAL_SB     /* use to set initial conditions to FABM defaults only for surface/bottom attached variables */

+In addition there is also code under development to allow mass inputs without fluid input, under cpp TS_ISOURCE.
+This will be independent of the FABM coupling, via the ROMS code in step3d_t.F (thanks to John Wilkin at Rutgers for guidance here).
+However this code is NOT YET TESTED.
+There is also some code under a cpp FABM_ISOURCES to provide bgc sources via the FABM, but this is also NOT YET TESTED and may be deleted in future updates.

 NOTE 2: If you have a VERY complex FABM model, you may need to increase maximum array size parameters in ROMS.
         See: mod_coupler.F, mod_ncparam.F, lbc.F, base_rfabm_inp.h

+NOTE 3: Modified code is provided for ccsm_flux.F to enable the CCSM_ICE_SHORTWAVE parameterization.
+        However this code is still under development: it is NOT YET TESTED and NOT READY FOR USE.
+        (CCSM_ICE_SHORTWAVE has been tested only with BULK_FLUXES cpp).